 Strict appraisal, documentation and, where applicable, registration procedures are in place for all forms of collaterals.
-Loan to values ratios is approved by the Executive Board and controlled by the Risk Management Department.
-The loan to value limits as of December 31, 2021 and December 31, 2020 are as follows:
+Loan to values ratios are approved by the Executive Board and controlled by the Risk Management Department.
+The loan to value limits as of December 31, 2022 and December 31, 2021 are as follows:

-Type of collateral Ratio of Ioan amount to liquid value of collateral
+Tune of colleteral Ratio of loan amount to liquid Type of collateral value of collateral

 Real estate up to 80%

 Precious metals up to 100%

 Machinery, equipment up to 50%

 Inventory up to 60%

 Vehicles, transport up to 70%

 Term deposit up to 90%